bsccf/Uni-notes/Mathematics for Engineering and the Environment/9U Integration 2/integration using the general composite rule.md

 (This second one is the way you really use it tbh)

+##### Important note!
+Remember to adjust limits appropirately when using this method!!

 ### Examples
 #### Example 1
 > Find the [[indefinate integral]] of $\int 2x\sqrt{x^{2}+2}\cdot dx$